MichaelCurrin/dev-cheatsheets/cheatsheets/git/configure.md

 ## Configure merge strategy for pull

+### About

+In some situations, you do want a merge commit such as pulling a feature branch into master (if you want to do this on the CLI for some reason rather than PR  Merge button).
+And sometimes you don't want a commit and you just want to rebase the current branch on the remote or on the remote master.
+The sections below help with these.

+### Defaults

+The `git pull` default behavior is with `--ff`.

+You can set `--no-ff` or `--ff-only` using flags to config options.

+The

+### Warning

-If your pull strategy is not configured, `git` will now give this warning running `git pull`:
+If your pull strategy is not configured, newer versions of `git` will now give this warning running `git pull`:

 <details>
 <summary>Warning message</summary>